mnemosyne-proj/mnemosyne/mnemosyne/mnemosyne/libmnemosyne/docs/source/modules/how_to_write_a_new_frontend.rst

 In order to get a feel for how this works, it's best by starting to study the code for the ppygui_ui Windows Mobile client, which is the simplest possible frontend, as it only supports reviewing cards.

-There a three files in that frontend:
+There are three files in that frontend:

-* a startup script, which specifies which compoments your frontend wants to activate in libmnemosyne, whether you are running on a device which is resource limited, ... .
+* a startup script, which specifies which components your frontend wants to activate in libmnemosyne, whether you are running on a device which is resource limited, ... .

 * a main widget, which corresponds to the application level widget in the GUI toolkit, and is in charge of showing error dialogs, displaying menus.